 On the pretense that his family had been dishonored, Fulbert would exact a very specific revenge.
 Abélard wrote about the incident, “One night as I slept peacefully in an inner room in my lodgings, they bribed one of the servants to admit them and there took cruel vengeance on me of such an appalling barbarity as to shock the whole world.”
 He maintained that associates of Fulbert “cut off the parts of my body whereby I had committed the wrong of which they complained.”

-Abélard left St. Denis and settled in the area of Nogent-sur-Seine, in what is now the Aube district in northeast France.
-Eventually, he founded his own religious community, which he called the Oratory of the Paraclete which he left after a few years when he was elected abbot of Abbey of St. Gildas in Brittany in 1125.
+Abélard left Saint Denis and settled in the area of Nogent-sur-Seine, in what is now the Aube district in northeast France.
+Eventually, he founded his own religious community, which he called the Oratory of the Paraclete which he left after a few years when he was elected abbot of Abbey of Saint Gildas in Brittany in 1125.

 In Argenteuil, Héloïse had advanced to the position of prioress though there appears to have been a disagreement of some sort between her and the abbess.
 When a local bishop took possession of the Argenteuil property, Héloïse and the nuns loyal to her were evicted.
 Abélard then arranged for her to take over the Paraclete and some of the now homeless nuns followed her to Ferreux-Quincey where she established an order and became an abbess.

-(1129 Etching “Abélard receives Héloïse at the monastery of Paraclete”.
-From Wikimedia)
+[1129 Etching “Abélard receives Héloïse at the monastery of Paraclete” – Wikimedia – Public Domain.]

 The pair had barely communicated with one another for more than a decade until Abélard wrote his autobiographical Historia Calamitatum which he sent to Héloïse.
 She responded with a letter describing the events of their affair from her point of view and this set off a renewed correspondence between the one-time lovers.
 Those letters survived and not only added to their legendary affair but cemented it in the public’s imagination.

-It’s said that Peter secretly exhumed Abélard from the grave at St. Marcel, after which he personally brought his remains to the Paraclete and buried him under a table.
-On her death in 1164, Héloïse was buried beside him.
+It’s said that Peter secretly exhumed Abélard from the grave at Saint Marcel, after which he personally brought his remains to the Paraclete and buried him under a table.
+It’s also said that on her death in 1164, Héloïse was buried beside him.

 While Abélard is remembered for his philosophical writings and Héloïse earned a place in French literature both for her letters, which are considered foundational as a model for the classical epistolary style novel, and for her radical feminism, it is the pair’s love story that endures most tenaciously.